CE-RISE-models/re-indicators-specification/README.md

 ### Current Implementation Status

 #### Completed
-- Core meta-model with abstract classes
+- Core meta-model with abstract classes for indicators, parameters, questions, and assessments
-- REcycle indicator structure with 6 parameters defined
+- REcycle indicator for PV panels fully implemented with 6 parameters:
-- Documentation parameter fully implemented with 4 questions and answer options
+  - Documentation availability (4 questions)
+  - Material composition (3 questions)
+  - Depollution (5 questions)
+  - Dismantling (3 questions)
+  - Recyclability rate (2 questions)
+  - Take-back scheme - Bonus (2 questions)
-- Product-specific application for PV with weights
+- All 19 questions for PV REcycle defined with complete answer options and scoring (0-5 scale)

-#### In Progress
-- Questions and answers for remaining 5 REcycle parameters (Material Composition, Depollution, Dismantling, Recyclability Rate, Take-back Scheme)
-- Battery product specification for REcycle
-- Additional products for REcycle (Laptop, Printer, HVAC)
+- JSON Schema and SHACL generation working
+- Scoring structure preserved with proper data types

 #### TODO
+- REcycle indicator for Battery (completely different from PV)
+- REcycle indicator for Laptop (completely different from PV)
+- REcycle indicator for Printer (completely different from PV)
+- REcycle indicator for HVAC (completely different from PV)
 - REuse indicator specification
 - REpair indicator specification
 - REmanufacture indicator specification
 - REfurbish indicator specification
+- Sample assessment data
 - Validation tests for all indicators
-- Sample assessment data
-- JSON Schema generation
-- SHACL/OWL exports
+- OWL export optimization

 ### Next Steps
-1. Define questions and answers for the 5 remaining REcycle parameters
-2. Complete Battery specification for REcycle
-3. Add remaining products for REcycle (Laptop, Printer, HVAC)
+1. Define REcycle indicator specifications for Battery, Laptop, Printer, and HVAC (each with their own parameters and questions)
-4. Define REuse parameters and questions
+2. Define REuse indicator parameters and questions for Laptop and Printer
-5. Define REpair parameters and questions
+3. Define REpair indicator parameters and questions for Laptop, Printer, and HVAC
-6. Define REmanufacture and REfurbish specifications
+4. Define REmanufacture indicator for Laptop and Printer
+5. Define REfurbish indicator for Laptop and Printer
-7. Create sample assessments for validation
+6. Create sample assessments for validation
+7. Implement validation test suite

 ---